-In the case that expat parents do decide to make use of public schools in Poland, it's important to know that attendance is determined by where a child lives and schools are required to accept all children residing in their territorial catchment area.
-Children are not obliged to attend their nearest school, however, and parents can request that their child be allowed to attend another school outside of their residential area.
+In the case that expat parents do decide to make use of public schools in Poland, it's important to know that attendance is determined by where the family lives and schools are required to accept all children residing in their catchment area.
+Children are not obligated to attend their nearest school, however, and parents can request that their child be allowed to attend another school outside of their residential area.
 In such cases, it is up to the director of the school to determine whether the child will be accepted or not.

 Private schools in Poland

 Private primary and secondary education is relatively new in Poland, having only been introduced in the late 1980s in Poland, which is much later in other European countries.
 Private or non-state schools are partly funded by the government and partly by fees and donations by parents and other organisations, such as religious orders.
 As a result, many private schools in Poland are run by religious or social organisations.

 The language of instruction at these schools is generally Polish or one of the country's minority languages.
 These schools are independent of the government and are not restricted to following the national curriculum.
 Fees at private schools in Poland can be quite high.

 International schools in Poland

-There are a number of international schools in Poland which cater to numerous nationalities, including American, British, German, French and Japanese expats.
+There are a number of international schools in Poland that cater to numerous nationalities, including American, British, German, French and Japanese expats.
 Most international schools in Poland are based in Warsaw or Krakow, and there are also a handful in Poznan and Wroclaw.
 While most of the schools follow the curriculum of their home country, some also offer the International Baccalaureate programme.

 Places at international schools in Poland may be limited and expat parents should therefore plan in advance when making arrangements for their child’s education in Poland.
-Consideration should also be given to the cost of education at international schools, which are often an expat's highest expense.
+Consideration should also be given to the cost of education at international schools, which are often an expat's biggest expense.